bparanj/crystal/security/linux/fstab.md

-The `/etc/fstab` file in Debian is a critical system configuration file that defines how disk partitions, storage devices, and other file systems should be mounted and integrated into the system's file structure at boot time.
-Here are some key points:
+The `/etc/fstab` file in Debian is a system configuration file that defines how disk partitions, storage devices, and other file systems should be mounted and integrated into the system's file structure at boot time.

 ### **Purpose of `/etc/fstab`**
 - **Mounting**: Specifies which file systems should be mounted automatically at boot.